greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/books_1_1.md

 ---

-title: "Recommended Books for Engineering Managers"
+title: Recommended Books for Engineering Managers
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/books_1_1/
+description: ''
+linkTitle: Recommended Books for Engineering Managers
+type: docs
 ---

 ## What books do we recommend for Engineering Managers?